brinda1271998/Tea_Cozy/README.md

-# Made a sample landing page fot The Tea_Cozy
+# Made a sample landing page for The Tea_Cozy